Bradshaw's Guide to Victoria: Closure

 Bradshaw's Guide to Victoria ceased publication in August 1942.

 In latter years the V.R. appeared to perceive Bradshaw's as competition to their own public timetables and were therefore reluctant to hand over timetable changes to Bradshaw's, and when they did it was usually after the same information had appeared in their own publications.
-This is strongly believed to be the main reason for Stillwell & Co stopping production.
+This is strongly believed to be one reason for Stillwell & Co stopping production.
+However, the major reason for ceasing publication in August 1942 was that there were major restrictions on rail travel due to World War II.

-In its final years, 1940–42, the overwhelming impression is of a poor, cheaply produced publication.
+In its final years, 1940–1942, the overwhelming impression is of a poor, cheaply produced publication.
 One of the first items in these editions is a list of consuls accredited in Victoria.
-This still listed the consuls for Germany, Japan, Austria, Czechoslovakia and other countries with which Australia had either been at war for a number of years or whose country had disappeared even earlier in the lead-up to war!
+This still listed the consuls for Germany, Japan, Austria, Czechoslovakia and other countries with which Australia had either been at war for a number of years or whose country had disappeared even earlier in the lead-up to war.
 Indeed, the impression is that the publishers really didn't care any more.
 The arrangement of the timetables is even more higgledy-piggledy than before; they are in no particular order as to geography and country and suburban tables are still mixed up together.
 Some suburban lines have services on different days appearing in different parts of the book.
 Some railway timetables are placed, for no apparent reason, well away from the rest of the railway section; after the postal information.

 Nevertheless, a study of the railway timetables over these last three years shows that attempts were made to keep these tables up-to-date.
 The timetables show, in general, a decline in the standard of VR passenger service as war priorities took hold.